viktor-shcherb/qk-sniffer/README.md

       )
   ```
 - Use `set_active_example_ids([...])` inside your dataloader loop to ensure captures store the true IDs.
 If you skip it, the runtime defaults to `[0, 1, …]` per batch.
+- Call `set_active_sequence_lengths([...])` (the CLI does this automatically) to provide the valid token counts for the current batch, ensuring padded positions are never captured regardless of batch padding length.

 ### Sniffer runtime & sampling
 - `activate_sniffer(SnifferConfig)` opens a context manager around the capture session. `run_inference` does this once at startup, so all instrumentation simply grabs `get_active_sniffer()`.